-Foreign Reserve Escrow Account Officer Central Bank of Nigeria
+Dr Charles Kola, Director, Foreign Reserve Escrow Account Officer Central Bank of Nigeria

-Scam of Scams
+The Scam of Scams

 LETTER OF COMPENSATION/SETTLEMENT.

+This letter will definately be amazing to you because of it’s realistic value.
 Sorry for the inconveniences that was rendered to you in your line of Inheritance Payment transaction with some impersonators some while ago.

 I know that this letter will hit you by surprise, but firstly I will like to introduce myself; I am (Mr. Hannatu Raji) the Legal chairman of "ICPC", (Nigeria's Anti-Fraud Unit).